bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 `ServerT` is part of the `HasServer` [type class](https://en.wikibooks.org/wiki/Haskell/Classes_and_types), therefore it will be defined for any type which has a `HasServer` instance.
 It accepts the poly kinded `api` type `HasServer` is parameterized over as its first argument and some type constructor `m` of kind `* -> *` as its second.
 It then returns some type of kind `*`.

-GHCi allows us to evaluate type families, to see what the resulting type at different type arguments.
+GHCi allows us to evaluate type families, to see what the resulting type is at different type arguments.

 ```
  > :kind!
 ServerT Users Handler